vaidashi/career-development-curriculum/module_three/job_search_strategies_i.md

 * I value helping others reach their fullest potential, and my skills in coaching, active listening, and providing feedback ensure that I can be successful in a career that does just that.
 For my next job search, my priorities are to find a job that combines my passion and knowledge around curriculum-planning to coach others on a wider spectrum, and I also hope to do this work in a way that provides the right work-life balance to allow me to pursue my passion for writing as well.

 ### Your Turn
 **Write:** Spend five minutes analyzing your Flower Exercise and list your biggest priorities in the job search based on what you've discovered.

-Priorities could include: physical location, industry, size of company, team culture, diversity makeup, technologies, flexibility, salary amount, types of benefits, mentorship, etc.
+Priorities could include:

+* Physical location
+* Industry
+* Size of company
+* Team culture
+* Diversity makeup
+* Technologies
+* Flexibility
+* Salary amount
+* Types of benefits
+* Mentorship

 ### Decide on Priorities: What do you want to do (on a daily basis)?
 Using what you just discussed, think about what this can look like in a day-to-day job.
 Then create two columns, labelled "Must-Have" and "Nice-To-Have":